 \section{Abstract}

-Probabilistic verification of neural networks is concerned with formally analysing the output distribution of a neural network under a probability distribution of the inputs.
-Examples of probabilistic verification include verifying the demographic parity fairness notion or quantifying the safety of a neural network.
-We present a new algorithm for the probabilistic verification of neural networks based on an algorithm for computing and iteratively refining lower and upper bounds on probabilities over the outputs of a neural network.
+Probabilistic verification problems of neural networks are concerned with formally analysing the output distribution of a neural network under a probability distribution of the inputs.
+Examples of probabilistic verification problems include verifying the demographic parity fairness notion or quantifying the safety of a neural network.
+We present a new algorithm for solving probabilistic verification problems of neural networks based on an algorithm for computing and iteratively refining lower and upper bounds on probabilities over the outputs of a neural network.
 By applying state-of-the-art bound propagation and branch and bound techniques from non-probabilistic neural network verification, our algorithm significantly outpaces existing probabilistic verification algorithms, reducing solving times for various benchmarks from the literature from tens of minutes to tens of seconds.
-Furthermore, our algorithm compares favourably even to dedicated algorithms for restricted subsets of probabilistic verification.
+Furthermore, our algorithm compares favourably even to dedicated algorithms for restricted probabilistic verification problems.
 We complement our empirical evaluation with a theoretical analysis, proving that our algorithm is sound and, under mildly restrictive conditions, also complete when using a suitable set of heuristics.